wdawson/okta.github.io/_source/_posts/2018-04-24-simple-node-authentication.md

 layout: blog_post
 title: "Simple Node Authentication"
 author: bkelley
-description: "Welcoming Dave Nugent to the Okta team."
+description: "Learn how to build authentication and registration into your Node.js application with Okta."
 tags: [javascript, nodejs, authentication, security]
 tweets:
 - "Building authentication into your Node.js apps doesn't have to be hard.
 Check out our latest article on the subject:"